oxequa/interact/README.md

 ##### Custom errors

-You can define a default error for every question, or you can return a custom error in specific cases
+You can define a default error for every question or you can set a default error message

 ``` go